Trosterud/sjakki/README.md

 # sjakki
-Chess in Scala
+Our implementation for Chess in Scala

-Very old project for school